ericmjl/stats-agents/docs/blog.md

 ### The Elegant Solution: Linear Approximation

-The GLM extension uses a brilliant insight from the delta method.
-(Please don't quiz me on this one!)
+The GLM extension uses a brilliant linear approximation approach.
+As Yanchenko et al. describe, "applying a first-order Taylor series approximation of μ(η) and σ²(η) around β₀" allows them to handle the GLM complexity.
 We approximate the complex GLM relationship around the intercept β₀:

 ```
 R² ≈ W/(W + s²(β₀))